 Permaculture Australia is a registered charity with the Australian Charities and Not-for-profits Commission ABN 13 196 056 495.
 PA’s Permafund has run grant rounds since 2012 – funding 73 permaculture projects in 17 countries around the world.
 We are volunteer-run and funded entirely by donations.
 Donations over $2 are tax deductible.

 Permafund provides seed grants of up to $2000 to support permaculture projects in Australia and overseas.
-Once per year we accept applications for small grants which are assessed on need; alignment with permaculture principles and ethics, and project sustainability.
+We accept applications for small grants which are assessed on need; alignment with permaculture principles and ethics, and project sustainability.
 The Permafund grant program is for projects that benefit or protect the natural environment, which includes regenerative agriculture and education.

-A volunteer run committee comprised of experienced permaculture practitioners and international aid experts assess and allocate the grant amounts.
+A volunteer-run committee comprised of experienced permaculture practitioners and international aid experts assess and allocates the grant amounts.
 Permafund has a Child Protection policy and evaluation requirements that all grant recipients must comply with.

 - John Champagne, Convenor Permafund

 - Jed Walker